 Deliciously fragrant and soft Coconut Pandan Rolls for snack or tea time.
 Add a little condensed milk for a moist filling.

-When I was growing up, we bought bread from the Roti Man (bread man) who came round to the house on a bicycle.
-He had a huge metal container strapped to the back of his bike filled with breads.
-The outside of the container hung huge bags of all kinds of goodies from candies, chips, and crackers, to small toys.
+When I was growing up, we bought bread from the Roti Man (bread man).
+Like many other vendors, he came round to the house on a bicycle.
+He had a huge metal container strapped to the back of his bike filled with breads and buns.
+The outside of the container hung huge bags of all kinds of goodies.
+There were candies, chips, crackers, and even small toys.
 As you can imagine, his arrival was much anticipated by the kids on the block.

 The coconut filling or inti is usually made with freshly grated coconut cooked on the stove with sugar and pandan leaves.
 After cooking, the filling is moist and brown in color.
 As I have not seen freshly grated coconut here, I used sweetened coconut flakes found in the baking aisle of the regular grocery stores.
 Since it is already sweetened, I did not add any more sugar but merely browned it by pan frying.
 What resulted was dried sweet flakes.
 If you prefer a moist filling, adding several tablespoons of condensed milk would probably work but it will make the filling really sweet.